-Authentic Italian Pesto Genovese (Basil pesto) is a gloriously simple, fresh sauce that makes a delicious pasta sauce, condiment, or dip.
+Authentic Italian Pesto Genovese (Basil pesto) is a simple, fresh sauce that makes a delicious pasta sauce, condiment, or dip.

-As soon as all the ingredients come together the smell is captivating and, for me, nostalgic.
+Pesto!
+Pesto!
+Presto!
+Let’s make easy and authentic pesto, presto (soon)!
+This is our family’s authentic pesto recipe.
+As soon as all the ingredients come together, the smell is captivating and, for me, nostalgic.
 I could eat this by the spoonful!

 I love pesto alla genovese (Italian basil pesto) on warm fresh bread, hot pasta, sauce for green beans, or on top of vine ripe summer tomatoes and fresh mozzarella.